The more progress you make with your guitar, the more you will learn about new techniques, and the more you will want to progress and play faster.

 You must first play the guitar slowly before accelerating the rhythm.

 Playing softly lets you control each movement, to dissect them to see what goes where and what does not work.
+This applies to rock riffs and power chords, arpeggios and open chords as much as it does to the fastest lead guitar and fingerpicking exercises.

 You can practice moving your left and right hands simultaneously.
-You can also keep an eye on the muscle tension in your fingers, hands, shoulders, etc.
+You can also keep an eye on the muscle tension in your fingers, hands, shoulders, etc. But it will also develop your ear training, allowing you to understand the sound of each guitar chord and arpeggio, allowing you to understand the complexities of your favorite songs when you speed them up.

 The body will remember these exercises even if you are learning to play on an inexpensive guitar.
 You will be able to increase the power gradually, moving your fingers faster and faster.